 Symptoms of an upper respiratory tract infection would normally affect the nose and throat.
 When the viruses enter the body, they cause inflammation and mucus production which leads to the following symptoms:

-A doctor would evaluate the child and diagnosis can be made based on a history and symptoms.
+Your doctor would evaluate your child and diagnosis can be made based on a history and symptoms.

 Blood tests like a full blood count would be done and chest x-ray may also be done in some cases.